nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting all filtered people : `deleteFiltered`

+Deletes the specified people from the address book.

+Format: `deleteFiltered`

+* Deletes the people filtered after using the find function.

+Examples:
+* `find Bob` followed by `deleteFiltered` deletes all people named Bob.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.